Why Kombucha Tea?

 Kombucha Culture Rant!!

 Okay, how come this thing has so many names?!?! 😉 A Kombucha culture is a living thing (or at least it is home to many living things) that is put into sweet tea to ferment and convert it into Kombucha tea.
-A Kombucha culture might be known as a Kombucha mushroom, Kombucha starter, Kombucha SCOBY, Kombucha Mother or even Kombucha Baby.
+It might be known as a Kombucha mushroom, Kombucha starter, Kombucha SCOBY, Kombucha Mother or even Kombucha Baby.
 But these are all the same thing!

 Kombucha Mushroom is actually a misnomer, it’s not a mushroom at all but a pancake of cellulose that houses bacteria and yeast, which is where the term SCOBY comes from.
 The name of Kombucha Mushroom probably comes from a misinterpretation of the original Chinese name, but it has stuck, and now many people call it Kombucha Mushroom Tea.
 But how can a single Kombucha Mushroom be both a Kombucha Baby and Kombucha Mother?
 Well, aren’t humans both mother and baby at some point?
 Kombucha Mothers just have a shorter life span, that’s all.
 They are nearly Kombucha Babies and Kombucha Mothers at the same time.
 Maybe we should stick to calling them Kombucha Mushrooms! (just don’t call them Kombucha fungus please – even I have limits – lol) Okay, enough about the name, let’s find out how easy it is to make Kombucha Tea!